vritvo/buffy_bot/tech_explanation.md

 This continues until all papers are accepted — at which point the conference is considered complete.

+Of course this is where the simulation breaks down — in a human academic lab, the papers would actually be written and revised by the grad students.
+No professor necessary.

 ## Watch a Recording of a Conference
 The typical runtime of a conference is about 5 hours for 8 papers.
 We manage the 30k token/minute rate limit by consistently pausing for 60 seconds between submissions when necessary (the grad students need to get some rest at some point, after all).

-Below is a sped up replay of a Slayerfest conference, with all the idle waiting cut out.
-It runs less than 5 minutes.
+But you don't have to wait that long — here's a whole conference in 5 minutes.